 For example, although they may look similar the Lhasa Apso was bred to guard ancient temples while the Shi Tzu was bred as a companion dog so the former is more likely to be suspicious of strangers.

-Small dogs have the reputation for being jealous and protective of their families but this is due to the owner letting them get away with behavior which wouldn’t be tolerated in a much larger dog.
+Small dogs have the reputation for being jealous and protective of their families but this is due to the owner letting them get away with behavior that wouldn’t be tolerated in a much larger dog.

-1. Small dogs get on better with other animals
+10-Small dogs get on better with other animals

 There may be exceptions to the rule, but it is unlikely a Jack Russell or Cairn Terrier will get on well with your pet gerbil.